POSITION: Designer, Accessible Media Specialist

 - Ability to address design problems from varying approaches, incorporating elements of 2D and 3D design

-- Experience/interest in 3D modeling and printing, and knowledge of various fabrication methods and materials*
+- Experience/interest in 3D modeling and printing, and knowledge of various fabrication methods and materials preferred

 - Experience with Design Research and keeping abreast of developments in the accessible media field

 - Aptitude for learning computer programs